 Progressions through my journey.
 I’m getting better every year.

 It’s been a while since I posted an update on my training/dieting.
 I finished my show season in June and have reversed dieted back up to over 2000 calories a day.
-I will not have another bikini competition until I take the stage at UFE Worlds in Toronto, November 2018.
+I will not have another bikini competition until I take the stage at UFE Mayhem 2019.

 I spent the bulk of my life in a binge restrict pattern.
 I was knee deep in the Tosca Reno EAT CLEAN movement but never measured servings.
 I refused to eat sugar because it was the devil (according to the Skinny Bitches movement).
 I was deep in orthorexia but still binged until I made myself sick.
 Cookies, cakes, whole pies, then returned to a restricted plan with full intentions of redeeming myself.
 I know I choose to compete in a competition partially because I knew I could lock myself down to get rid of these binges.
 This is the first time I admitted that.